John Deere Internship Project

 - The idea of making a storyline based function is good, but the logic doesn't make that much sense when making it as first layer buttons.

 i.e. farmers need to take notes all the time.
 Notes taking not only happens at the end of the process after planting.

 But the “Notes” function can only be locked after finishing previous steps.

-- It's not convenient for users to jumping back and forth to do their planning for different fields.
+- It's not convenient for users to jump back and forth to do their planning for different fields.

 - Which interface is shown when users open the application at different phases?
 The first dashboard panel?

 1. Two main dashboards - planning and scheduling, are the first layer function.

 2. Layered down the "step by step planning" process under planning panel.

 3. "Notes" function can always be reached no matter what process the users are at.